-Total 2015 unrestricted net assets of the Foundation decreased by \$3 million, which was the result of 2015 revenues less than expenses at the end of 2015.
-The amount of unrestricted net assets - Board designated decreased in 2015 from 2014 in accordance with adopted policy which directly links the Board designated amount to next year's operating budget.
+Total 2016 unrestricted net assets of the Foundation remained constant compared to 2015.
+The amount of unrestricted net assets - Board designated decreased in 2016 from 2015 in accordance with adopted policy which directly links the Board designated amount to next year's operating budget.
 The line chart below shows the historical unrestricted net assets of the Foundation.